csound-flossmanual/csound-floss/book/03-e-arrays.md

 Here is an example that implements a spectral high-pass filter.
-The f-signal is written to an array and the amplitudes of the first 40 bins are then zeroed.[^4]  This is only done when a new frame writes its values to the array so as not to waste rendering power.

-[^4]:  As sample rate is here 44100, and fftsize is 2048, each bin has a
-       frequency range of 44100 / 2048 = 21.533 Hz.
-Bin 0 looks for
+The f-signal is written to an array and the amplitudes of the first 40 bins are then zeroed.^[As sample rate is here 44100, and fftsize is 2048, each bin has a frequency range of 44100 / 2048 = 21.533 Hz.
-       frequencies around 0 Hz, bin 1 for frequencies around 21.533 Hz, bin 2 around 43.066 Hz, and so on.
-So setting the first 40 bin amplitudes to 0 means that no frequencies will be resynthesized which are lower than bin 40 which is centered at 40 \* 21.533 = 861.328 Hz.
+Bin 0 looks for frequencies around 0 Hz, bin 1 for frequencies around 21.533 Hz, bin 2 around 43.066 Hz, and so on.
+So setting the first 40 bin amplitudes to 0 means that no frequencies will be resynthesized which are lower than bin 40 which is centered at 40 \* 21.533 = 861.328 Hz.]
+This is only done when a new frame writes its values to the array so as not to waste rendering power.

    ***EXAMPLE 03E07_pvs_to_from_array.csd***